-To help organizations stay on top of their APIs, as software development cycles continue to evolve, and speed up - complete API discovery and continuous API testing is paramount.
-This includes code-based discovery, combined with dynamic API discovery from traffic and intelligent web crawling that will continuous crawl web-based apps from the client-side - plus automatic OpenAPI spec file generation, which are all part of Distributed Cloud API security.
+To help organizations stay on top of their APIs, as software development cycles continue to evolve, and speed up - complete API discovery is paramount.
+This includes code-based discovery, combined with dynamic API discovery from traffic analysis and automatic OpenAPI spec file generation which are all part of Distributed Cloud API Security.
 The service supports discovery for a variety of protocols including REST, SOAP, gRPC, and GraphQL.
 Organizations can easily enable code-base discovery across a variety of developer repositories (e.g. Azure, BitBucket, GitHub, Gitlab and more) to scan, map and document their APIs and any vulnerabilities earlier on in the development lifecycle.
 There are a variety of supported languages which can be scanned including Java EE, Java Spring, .NET, Python flask, Python Django, Javascript express, JavaScript hapi and GO.
 This initial inventory, mapping and documentation done can be paired with continuous traffic-based discovery.

 By analyzing production traffic, looking at API requests and responses the service provides another lens and more complete picture of an organization's entire API threat surface.
-In addition to traffic-based analysis for API discovery, the service also provides a client-side crawling capabilities for API discovery.
-This is a discovery technique that independently simulates user behavior to detect exposed APIs within web applications.
-It focuses on identifying other APIs that are not discovery via traffic analysis or within scanned code basis, providing a more comprehensive view of your API landscape.
-External crawling is great to uncover old APIs that are no longer in use, but left exposed, or infrequently used APIs which may not be consistently passing traffic, thus is complimentary to traffic-based discovery.
-These options for traffic and crawler-based API discovery can be enabled standalone as the first step to map and document an organizations APIs or used as an additional lenses of discovery to augment what was learned through analysis of the code repositories or already documented and in inventory via imported OpenAPIspec files to uncover unknown, shadow APIs, unused/Zombie APIs and any other discrepancies including old or deprecated APIs, versioning issues and intended versus actual API behavior.
-With this discovery functionality comes critical testing and inventory management capabilities, allowing users to continuously test their APIs in inventory and identify vulnerabilities, plus maintain a clearer picture of their API threat landscape.
-For defenders, managing their API inventory is crucial and this service allows them to seamlessly group and tag APIs plus move endpoints to and from inventory, helping them maintain a clearer picture of their APIs.
-Users can effortlessly promote discovered or shadow API endpoints into a centralized inventory, while false-positive discoveries can quickly be marked as "non-API" when they are mistakenly detected and removed from inventory.
-This allows organizations to maintain a clean and precise inventory with insights into API vulnerabilities, and documentation reducing unnecessary clutter and making it easier to manage security and enhance the accuracy of protections applied to all API endpoints.
+The option for traffic-based API discovery can be enabled standalone as the first step to map and document an organizations APIs or used as an additional lens of discovery to augment what was learned through analysis of the code repositories or already documented and in inventory via imported OpenAPIspec files to uncover unknown, shadow APIs, unused/Zombie APIs and any other discrepancies including old or deprecated APIs, versioning issues and intended versus actual API behavior.
+With this discovery functionality comes critical inventory management capabilities allowing users to seamlessly group and tag APIs plus move individual endpoints to and from inventory, helping organizations maintain a clearer picture of their APIs.
+Users can effortlessly promote discovered or shadow API endpoints into a centralized inventory, while falsepositive discoveries can quickly be marked as "non-API" when they are mistakenly detected and removed from inventory.
+This allows organizations to maintain a clean and precise inventory, and documentation reducing unnecessary clutter and making it easier to manage security and enhance the accuracy of protection applied to all API endpoints.